 Shergarh is situated at the edge of the Kanha Tiger Reserve and is a convenient place for your tiger-spotting expeditions.
 This is yet another of those royal camps with a huge bed, en-suite bathroom, private decks, electricity and unlimited free Wi-Fi.
 Being so closely located to the tiger reserve you can always look out for a chance to spot the mighty animal.
 You can also go for village walks, jeep safaris, cycling, and bird-watching.

 Orchard Tents are set up in the campgrounds of Ganahera in Pushkar.
 Being beautifully set up amidst the amla (gooseberry) orchards, it has been aptly named so.
-There are fifteen well-managed luxury tents surrounded by rose gardens giving it a rosy smell all throughout.
+There are fifteen well-managed luxury tents surrounded by rose gardens giving it a rosy smell throughout.
 These tents have a living area, a dressing room, a bathroom and a private verandah.
-Apart from the usual amenities these tents specialise in a number of activities like kite-flying lessons, cycling, archery, folk dances, puppets and magic show.
+Apart from the usual amenities, these tents specialise in some activities like kite-flying lessons, cycling, archery, folk dances, puppets and magic show.
 One thing that sets this camp apart from the rest is its specially designed tents for people with special needs!
 The local Rajasthani cuisine is something that will leave you licking your fingers.

-The Oberoi property has got to be the epitome of luxury and this one surely is.
-For people looking for a safari holiday along with the hotel-styled comfort, there can be no better option than this.
-The Oberoi Vanyavilas has 25 elaborately rich tents with air conditioning, four-poster beds, internet, television, heated swimming pool, multi-cuisine restaurant, business centre, meeting room and Library Bar.
+The Oberoi property has got to be the epitome of luxury, and this one surely is.
+For people looking for a safari holiday along with hotel-styled comfort, there can be no better option than this.
+The Oberoi Vanyavilas has 25 elaborately rich tents with air conditioning, four-poster beds, internet, television, heated swimming pool, multi-cuisine restaurant, business center, meeting room, and Library Bar.
 Apart from the safari you can go for elephant and camel rides, art walks and visit the local markets.
-What more can you really ask for?!
+What more can you ask for?!

-There is much more to travelling than staying at hotels and resorts.
+There is much more to travelling than staying in hotels and resorts.
 CAMP.
 EXPLORE.
 DREAM.
 DISCOVER.
-Because time spent camping isn’t spent, it’s invested!
+Because the time spent camping isn’t spent, it’s invested!